 I have found that patients with an alpha-gal allergy almost always have abdominal complaints.
 Their symptoms include stomach pain, vomiting, and diarrhea starting up to several hours after eating mammal meat.
 The delay in symptoms is most likely caused by the length of time (usually 3 to 6 hours) for the immune system to recognize the carbohydrate molecule.

-(In contract, egg and peanuts allergies are caused by a protein, which is recognized much faster by the immune system, explaining why a person with one of those allergies has an almost immediate reaction instead of a delayed reaction.)
+(In contract, egg and peanut allergies are caused by a protein, which is recognized much faster by the immune system, explaining why a person with one of those allergies has an almost immediate reaction instead of a delayed reaction.)

 How is an alpha-gal allergy diagnosed?